funkwerk/antlr-d/README.md

 and additional ExprVisitor.d and ExprBaseVisitor.d sources are created.

-## Externsion to other ANTLR runtime versions
+## Externsion versus other ANTLR runtime versions

 The data type to store text is Variant.
 This is handy for the rewriting feature on an indent-based syntax like Python.
 In this case we need a structure representing the text as well as the number of indents.